Junye-Pan/RealtimeSpeechPipeline/docs/rspp_SystemDesign.md

 6) **Turn**
 The smallest conversational work unit from user-intent intake to assistant output completion (or cancellation).
 Turns have explicit lifecycle and a single terminal outcome:
 - `commit`: successful completion for that turn
-- `abort`: terminated before commit (reason: cancel, timeout, error, admission reject, disconnect, etc.)
+- `abort`: terminated before commit (reason: cancel, timeout, runtime error, authority loss, disconnect, policy termination, etc.)
 A `close` marker is emitted after terminal outcome to finalize lifecycle.
 `commit` indicates the runtime has completed generation for the turn and will emit no further DataLane outputs for that turn.
-Delivery completion (e.g., playback finished / transport accepted) is represented separately via ControlLane delivery signals.
+Delivery completion (e.g., playback finished / transport accepted) is represented separately via ControlLane delivery signals. `commit` is also valid for control-only turns (no DataLane output) when terminal control outcomes are recorded and no further DataLane output will follow.
+In this context, "recorded" means appended to the runtime's non-blocking local timeline append path; durable export/persistence remains asynchronous.
-A turn begins when the runtime accepts a `turn_open` (TurnStart) ControlLane event, typically emitted by a session-scoped turn detector (for example VAD) and/or transport boundary signals.
+A turn begins when the runtime accepts a `turn_open` ControlLane event, typically emitted after a non-authoritative `turn_open_proposed` intent from session-scoped detection and/or transport boundary signals.
+`turn_open_proposed` MAY be emitted as a non-authoritative runtime-internal intent signal; it does not create turn lifecycle state and is not a stable external client-facing signal.
+`turn_open` acceptance is valid only when a ResolvedTurnPlan has been successfully materialized for that turn.
+`turn_open` acceptance also requires current authority validation (valid lease/epoch); stale or de-authorized authority outcomes MUST remain pre-turn and MUST NOT emit `abort` or `close`.
+Admission outcomes (`admit/reject/defer`) before `turn_open` are pre-turn ControlLane outcomes and MUST NOT emit `abort` or `close`.

 7) **Turn Arbitration Rules**
 A contract defining whether turns may overlap and how preemption behaves (e.g., barge‑in creates a new turn that can preempt an in‑flight turn).
 It defines late-event handling (events arriving after abort), grace windows, and which terminal semantics are authoritative within a session.